ac000/sprotly/README.md

 If the sprotly user doesn't exist, then it will try using the 'nobody' user.

+You can create a *sprotly* user like

+    # useradd -r -d / -s /sbin/nologin sprotly

 Also by default sprotly will *daemon(3)ize* itself.
 When run in the foreground *(-D)* sprotly simply logs to the terminal.